snowplow/iglu-scala-client/README.md

 ## Installation

-The latest version of Iglu Scala Client is 2.2.0, which currently works with Scala 2.12 and 2.13.
+The latest version of Iglu Scala Client is 2.2.0, which works with Scala 2.12, 2.13, and 3.

 If you're using SBT, add the following lines to your build file: